kthaisociety/website/docs/pages/legal/privacy-and-cookies.md

 ## 4.Why we may process your personal data

-When you subscribe to be the first to know when applications open, register as a Participant, register as a Volunteer, register as an Organizer, register as a Judge or a Mentor or register as "other attendees".
+When you subscribe to be the first to know when applications open, register as a Participant, register as a Judge or a Mentor or register as "other attendees".

 * KTHAIS is legally entitled to process personal data for handing and processing requests from you, as this is required for KTHAIS to meet its contractual obligations in respect of such requests.
 * With regard to commercial communications sent about activities, services or products offered by KTHAIS of a similar nature to those previously requested or acquired by you, the processing of your personal data responds to a legitimate interest of HACKERS AT UPC, expressly recognised by the data protection regulation, as well as by the regulations on services in the information society.